HigherOrderCO/Kind/blog/3-getters-and-setters.md

 Getters and setters in Kind
 ===========================

-One of the most annoying aspects of pure functional programming is getting, setting and mutating deeply nested fields.
-In mutable languages like JavaScript, this was never a problem.
+One of the most annoying parts of pure functional programming is getting, setting and mutating deeply nested fields.
+In impure languages like JavaScript, this was never a problem.
 For example, consider the following object:

 ```javascript